-In 2009, farmers in Roosevelt and other Northeast Montana counties, could insure spring wheat and barley under a range of alternative APH based yield and revenue insurance products.
-However, area yield and revenue plans were only available for wheat, but yield APH insurance was the only insurance product available for canola.
-The insurance products available for each crop and the RMA estimated expected harvest prices associated with each of those products are identified (Table 2).
+In 2009, in Washakie County, farmers could insure corn under and APH based yield product and an APH based revenue product.
+However, APH yield insurance was the only APH insurance product available for feed barley, corn and sugar beets, while alfalfa could be insured under an APH yield product.
+No group risk product was available for any commodity.
+The example farm is assumed only to use APH products.
+The APH insurance products available for each crop in Washakie County and the RMA estimated expected harvest prices associated with each of those products are identified (Table 2).
 The farm's estimated expected revenues from market sales for each crop under each plan, given the farm's planting decisions and APH yields are estimated (Table 3).